GoogleCloudPlatform/ai-on-gke/benchmarks/inference-server/text-generation-inference/README.md

 Fill out your `terraform.tfvars` with the desired model and server configuration, referring to the list of required and optional variables [here](#variables).
 Variables `credentials_config` are required.

+Optionally configure HPA (Horizontal Pod Autoscaling) by setting `hpa_type`.
+Note: GMP (Google Managed Prometheus) must be enabled on this cluster (which is the default) to scale based on custom metrics.
+See `autoscaling.md` for more details.

 #### Determine number of gpus

 `gpu_count` should be configured respective to the size of the model with some overhead for the kv cache.
 Here's an example on figuring out how many GPUs you need to run a model: